LoomT/splitty/client/README.md

 # To run the project without an IDE or downloading the JavaFX:
 - Open a terminal in the root directory of the project
+- For the first time, type: `./gradlew build`
 - To start the server, type: `./gradlew bootRun`
 - To start the client, type: `./gradlew -a run`